ldionne/cppnow-2013-d2/4_d2/3_algorithm/5_segmentation_graph.md

 <!SLIDE>
-let's introduce the `happens_before` relation for lock acquires:

-    @@@ cpp
-        bool happens_before(acquire a, acquire b);

-`happens_before` returns true if `a` conceptually happens before `b` in a run of a program
+# The happens-before relation

 <!SLIDE>
-if two acquires do not happen before the other, then they must surely happen in parallel
+We can implement this relation by associating an identifier to segments of the code that are separated by the start or join of a thread.

 <!SLIDE>
-we can implement this relation by associating an identifier to segments of the code that are separated by the start or join of a thread
+When a thread starts another thread, both the parent and the child threads are assigned new segment identifiers.

 <!SLIDE>
-when a thread starts another thread, both the parent and the child threads are assigned new segment identifiers
+When a thread joins another thread, the parent thread continues executing with a new segment identifier.

 <!SLIDE>
-when a thread joins another thread, the parent thread continues executing with a new segment identifier
+By drawing directed edges between the segments, we end up with a graph where node `v` is reachable from node `u` iff `u` happens before `v`.

 <!SLIDE>
-by drawing directed edges between the segments, we end up with a graph where node `v` is reachable from node `u` iff `u` happens before `v`
+If two acquires do not happen before the other, then they must surely happen in parallel.

 <!SLIDE>
+# Example \#1

     @@@ cpp
         thread t1([] {});
 ![](https://chart.googleapis.com/chart?cht=gv&chl=digraph {